ABOUT THE SOUTHERN

 We invite you to gather with friends in our bustling New Orleans-style oyster circle, take a seat at the bar, tuck out of the way in a high-backed booth or host a party in the Demonbreun Room.
 We look forward to hosting you at The Southern.

-Founder of the TomKats Group, a catering company which originated 25 years ago as a backstage musical event caterer, Tom Morales has expanded the family-owned and operated company into a multi-faceted hospitality management and upscale food service enterprise.
-TomKats is nationally and internationally known for its premier movie catering services, corporate and social events catering and top-notch restaurant properties, including Saffire Restaurant in Franklin.
+Founder of the TomKats Group, a catering company which originated 25 years ago as a backstage music event caterer, Tom Morales has expanded the family-owned and operated company into a multi-faceted hospitality management and upscale food service enterprise.
+TomKats is nationally and internationally known for its premier movie catering services, corporate and social events catering and top-notch restaurant properties, including Saffire Restaurant in Franklin and Acme Feed & Seed in downtown Nashville.
 Supported in ownership by local private investors – a mix of music industry insiders and Healthcare executives – The Southern represents the culmination of Morales’ years of expertise and passion for hospitality and vision for a unique upscale experience in Downtown Nashville.